Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 How can you use the news to your advantage?
 First, be sure to research the catalyst to see if the news has ‘legs.’
 Cut through the BS of self-serving PR statements and find the real scoop yourself.

 I use StocksToTrade’s Breaking News Chat.
-Two former wall street pros sift through news and alert members to items that have the most potential to move the stocks I like to trade.
-Not all news moves stocks — remember to react, not predict.
+Two former Wall Street pros sift through news and alert members to catalysts that have the most potential to move stocks.

 Also, back it up with research from earnings and the stock’s charts.
 Look for strong patterns.

 A strong catalyst backed up with research can indicate a low float stock trading opportunity.
-I should add a caveat about rumors.
-Rumors can move stock prices, but you shouldn’t necessarily trust them!
-It’s all about preparation.

 How to Trade Low Float Stocks in 5 Steps